VecPP/vecpp/docs/reference/vec/norm.md

 ### Return value
-The length of the vector.
+The norm of the vector.

 ### Example